Nature Conservancy of Canada protects rare salt marsh on Haldimand River

-The Nature Conservancy of Canada is the nation's leading land conservation organization, working to protect our most important natural areas and the species they sustain.
-Since 1962, NCC and its partners have helped to protect more than 1.1 million hectares (over 2.8 million acres), coast to coast.
-The Nature Conservancy of Canada has helped conserve over 25,495 hectares (63,000 acres) in Manitoba.
+The Nature Conservancy of Canada (NCC) is the nation's leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the species they sustain.
+Since 1962, NCC and its partners have helped to protect more than 1.1 million hectares (2.8 million acres), coast to coast.
+The Nature Conservancy of Canada has conserved 29,500 hectares (more than 73,000 acres) in the Atlantic provinces.

 - 30 -